lkodinsson/MARS/Core/PHB.md

 # Damage

 When a character is hit by an attack, trap, or by any means, they will take damage.
-Before any damage is dealt, it is reduced by their damage reduction.
+Before any damage is dealt, it is reduced by their damage reduction or by half if the hit that dealt damage was a graze (whichever reduces more damage).
 No matter how much damage reduction a character has, the minimum amount of damage they must take is 1.

 Any damage dealt to a character is taken first to their endurance, and then the difference to their health if no endurance remains.
 When a character is dealt damage, if they would then have zero endurance and are reduced to less than zero health (health can be negative), that character is given the dying condition.
 If they are reduced to exactly zero health, they are only given the unconscious condition.